mmondics/openshift-intro/README.md

 The web console runs as a group of pods on the control plane nodes in the `openshift-console` project, along with a service exposed as a route.
 Like any other OpenShift application the service is an internal load balancer that directs traffic to one of the OpenShift console pods.
 The route is what allows external access into the service, and it is the address you connect to when accessing the OpenShift web console.

-The OpenShift web console is a great example of how OpenShift itself is managed the same way as any other application running on the cluster.
+The OpenShift web console is a great example of how OpenShift itself is run and managed as pods inthe same way as workloads running on the cluster.

 ## Connect to the OpenShift Console